levkk/rwf/examples/auth/README.md

 # Authentication & sessions

-Rum has a customizable authentication and authorization system.
+Rwf has a customizable authentication and authorization system.
 All HTTP requests can be checked against some conditions, e.g. a header or a cookie value, and allowed access to a controller.
 If authorization fails, a default HTTP response, like a redirect or a `403 - Forbidden` can be returned.

 ## Included authentication

-Rum comes with three built-in authentication mechanisms:
+Rwf comes with three built-in authentication mechanisms:

 1. Basic HTTP authentication
 2. Token-based authentication (incl. bearer tokens)